 - When users submit online applications make sure that sorting software such as spell checkers don’t discriminate.

 - Career pages should be inclusive and show a commitment to employing disabled people.
 For example: “We welcome enquiries from everyone and value diversity in the workforce".

 Arranging an interview

-When arranging interviews, the best way to ensure that any reasonable accomodations/ adjustments are provided is to ask all candidates if they require accomodations, when explaining the recruitment and selection process.
+When arranging interviews, the best way to ensure that any reasonable accommodations/ adjustments are provided is to ask all candidates if they require accommodations, when explaining the recruitment and selection process.